lczech/grenedalf/doc/md/fst.md

 Our recommendation is to use the Hudson estimator with a cutoff for low frequencies (either via `--filter-total-snp-min-count` or `--filter-total-snp-min-frequency`), see for instance [10.1101/gr.154831.113](https://doi.org/10.1101/gr.154831.113) for a rationale.
 <!-- > Bhatia, G. et al. "Estimating and interpreting FST: The impact of rare variants". **Genome Research**, 2013. https://doi.org/10.1101/gr.154831.113 -->

 The values per window are computed using the window averaging as described [here](../wiki/Windowing#window-averaging-policy), in order to scale the results per base pair.
+Note that by default, no filtering is applied to the data.
+That includes missing positions - we leave it open to the user to decide how they want to deal with those (i.e., which exact filter settings are fitting for their purposes).
+Without any filtering however, this can lead to an inflation of negative values of FST, see [here](https://github.com/lczech/grenedalf/issues/32).
+We hence recommend to apply some form of numerical filter when missing data is present.

 <!-- we expect NaN if poolsize is 1. -->